How to knit a moss stitch

 The moss stitch is created by working two different rows in a repeating pattern.
 In the first row, you knit the purl stitches and purl the knit stitches from the previous row.
 On the next row, you knit the knit stitches and purl the purl stitches from the previous row.
 This pattern is repeated across the entire row, creating the moss stitch pattern.

-See also How to play queenie card game
+See also How to dry poppy heads

 The moss stitch provides a nice amount of elasticity to the fabric and is often used for projects that require stretchiness, such as hats or gloves.
 It is also a great option for projects where you want a bit of texture, without it being too overpowering.
 The moss stitch can be easily adapted to different yarn weights and needle sizes, allowing you to create a variety of looks with the same basic technique.